talentlessguy/node_modules_cleaner/README.md

 - [x] Create nm_clean
 - [x] Also remove directories
+- [ ] Add timers to count how many seconds it took to clean
+- [ ] Make everything async for better perfomance
 - [ ] Publish the package
 - [ ] Create plugin for Gulp
 - [ ] Add more file extensions